 For the February 2017 bar exam, the NCBE introduced changes to Real Property which affected both the MBE and MEE.
-The NCBE announced the upcoming changes on their website back in August of 2015, but the changes did not go into full effect until the February 2017 bar exam.
-Below you will find exactly what has changed.
+The NCBE announced the upcoming changes on their website in August of 2015, but the changes did not go into full effect until the February 2017 bar exam.
+Below you will find exactly what changed.

 The new topics added include: (1) conflicts of law (I.D.4.); (2) property owners’ associations and common interest ownership communities (II.A.6.); (3) drafting, review, and negotiation of closing documents (V.B.3.); and (4) persons authorized to execute real estate documents (V.B.4.).

 The good news is that only four completely new topics have been added, and those four new topics affect only three of the five subtopics (i.e., Subtopics I., II., and V.).
 These changes are actually pretty minor.
 Additionally, these are all very practical topics that are not only good to know for the practice of law, but also for everyday life.
 This knowledge will be useful when you or someone close to you needs help purchasing or selling their first home.

 In addition to the new topics added, there are a few topics that have expanded converge:

 - Within future interests, rules affecting these interests were added to the scope of coverage including survivorship, class gifts, waste, and cy pres (I.A.2.e.).

 - Under landlord-tenant law, rules regarding security deposits were added to the termination of tenancies (I.C.4.).

 - Within restrictive covenants and within easements, profits, and licenses, transfers were added to the scope of coverage (II.A.4.)(II.B.4.).

 - Zoning added a further break down of coverage, including zoning laws, protection of pre-existing property rights, and rezoning and other zoning changes (II.D.1.-3.).